-Keep in mind that no attribution model will provide a perfect picture, the importance of different methods and strategies likely differs even from customer to customer.
-The point of the attribution model is to provide a quality estimation and summary that brands can use in their reporting and when planning new strategies.
+EKeep in mind that no attribution model will provide a perfect picture and the importance of different methods and strategies likely differs from customer to customer.
+The point of the attribution models is to provide a quality estimation and summary that brands can use in their reporting and when planning new strategies.

 This post and this companion one will explore the different types of attribution models, helping our community determine the one that will work best for them.
 In this post, we will discuss the main forms of one-touch attribution models and when they can be useful.

-The first-touch attribution model focuses on the touch that first introduced the new customer to the brand.
+First-touch attribution models focus on the touch that first introduced the new customer to the brand.
 For example, in the example offered previously, with the customer that found the brand organically, then clicked on email links, and then watched the webinar before converting, only the organic search will receive credit for the customer and the revenue generated.